Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 ways to qualify for student loan forgiveness

-If your school closes down, it may be possible to have your federal student loans forgiven.
+If your school shuts down, you might be eligible to have your federal student loans forgiven.

-Loans are eligible for forgiveness only if one of the following applies:
+Loans are eligible for forgiveness under this program only if one of the following applies:

 * Your school closes while you’re enrolled, and you do not complete your program because of the closure.